RazrFalcon/svgcleaner/README.md

 There are only one real alternative to the *svgcleaner* - [svgo](https://github.com/svg/svgo).

-Despite obvious advantages of the *svgcleaner*, like correctness, cleaning ratio and performance, which is shown bellow, there are some more nuances:
+Despite obvious advantages of the *svgcleaner*, like correctness, cleaning ratio and performance, which is shown below, there are some more nuances:

 1. *svgcleaner* cleans only one SVG file.
 It doesn't process SVGZ files.
    It doesn't process directories.
 It doesn't do anything else.
 Just one task*.
 1. *svgcleaner* is strictly lossless.
-There are no destructing cleaning options and never will be.
+There are no destructing cleaning options.
 1. *svgcleaner* is portable.
 You can build it into a single executable without any external dependency.

 \* You can get all of this features using [GUI](https://github.com/RazrFalcon/svgcleaner-gui).